 The pandemic has pushed companies to become more agile in their data management, which will affect their ability to persevere through this crisis and future ones.
 This agility allows companies to adeptly manage their customer relationships.

-Now is the time to enable an adaptable, tech-savvy organization that can provide the best experience for your customers and prospects.
-Review where you can optimize your operations and how you can succeed in the ‘new normal’, leveraging what Saas has to offer.
+Now is the time to enable an adaptable, tech-savvy organisation that can provide the best experience for your customers and prospects.
+Review where you can optimise your operations and how you can succeed in the ‘new normal’, leveraging what Saas has to offer.

 Let’s take a look at the key factors making SaaS CRM invaluable to companies of all sizes:

 This is the central reason why companies are moving to SaaS CRM solutions.
 Using traditional software installed on individual computers simply isn’t feasible when staff are working in different locations.
 With on-premise software, sales team members may not have all the details they need about a given customer or lead, which can lead to mismanaged or lost relationships, causing customers (and potential customers) to believe they aren’t a priority for the company.
 Staff may have to call and email coworkers in an effort to track down needed customer information or figure out what communication the company has had with a lead.